Nater0214/Reden/README.md

 # Reden
 A cool project.
 ## What is this?
 Reden is a project I've been working on for a while.
 It is a LAN messaging app that uses p2p.
 If you have no idea how this works, then go to the [How it works](#How-it-works:) section.
-It is very bare at this point, so don't expect much out of it.
+It is still a work in progress.
 ## Getting Started:
 Here is the steps required to getting started.
 1. Download the most recent release from the releases tab, or [here](https://github.com/Nater0214/Reden/releases/)